Dascienz/scala-play-docker/README.md

 docker-compose up -d
 ```

-Note: Build has only tested on Mac OS and took ~50-60 seconds.
+Note: Build has only been tested on Mac OS and took ~50-60 seconds.